IziumenkoViacheslav/MarshaPlusSolidityContract/README.md

 # MarshaPlusSolidityContract
-solidity contract of Marsh +
+solidity contract of Marsha +